 <xs:sequence dfdl:hiddenGroupRef="QName"/>

-To XML Schema this is an empty sequence group; hence it is if this appears as the model group of a complex type.
+To XML Schema this is an empty sequence group; hence it is a Schema Definition Error if this appears as the model group of a complex type.
 Otherwise this is not considered an empty sequence, but a group reference.

 Sequence Groups with Separators